RobertCrowdis/algorithms/src/sorting/README-SORTS.md

 ### Bubble Sort

-1. Starting with the first element, compare with the next element
+Bubble Sort goes through each element of the array and compares it to the element after it.

+Generally, this sorting method is very inefficient and is rarely used, but it is still good to know how it works.

+1. Point at the first element in an array and prepare to loop through all of them (index = i)
+2. Enter a second loop that will move through all the elements (index = j, starting at index i)
+3. Do one of the following:
-2. If the current element is greater than the next element, swap them.
+  * If the current element (j) is greater than the next element (j + 1), swap them and move to the next element (increment j).
-3. If the current element is less than the next element, move to the next element
+  * If the current element (j) is less than the next element (j + 1), move to the next element (increment j).
+4. Repeat steps 1 through 3 until index i has iterated through all the elements.

+Even if the array is sorted, it must be checked to make sure that there are no more swaps available.

 Best Case: O(n)
 Worst Case: O(n ^ 2)